ragapinilih/telegram-bot-template/README.md

 - Modify the git remote url in case you want to push it to your own repository
 - Run `cd project-name`
 - Run `cp env.sample .env`
-- Modify .env to suits your needs
+- Modify .env to suit your needs
 - Modify `Gemfile` to your needs
 - Run `bundle install`
 - Run `bundle exec rake [namespace]:init` (namespace is what you defined in `config/inits/init.rb`)